microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 };
 ```

-In the examples above, YARP will proactively probe each destination for health every 10 seconds with timeout of 5 seconds (set in config via `Interval` and `Timeout`).
-The active health probes will happen regardless if there is any load on the destinations from dispatching requests.
+In the examples above, YARP will proactively probe each destination for health every 10 seconds with a timeout of 5 seconds (set in config via `Interval` and `Timeout`).
+The active health probes will happen regardless of whether there is any load on the destinations from dispatching requests.
 The probing URLs will be `https://localhost:10000/api/health` for `destination1` (based on config settings `Address` and `Path`) and `https://localhost:10020/MyHealth/api/health` for `destination2` (based on config settings `Health` and `Path`).

 Per chosen policy (set in config via `Policy`), each destination will keep track of returned unhealthy HTTP response codes (2xx is considered healthy).
-When a destination returns unhealthy HTTP response code 3 times in a row (set in config via `Threshold`), it will be marked `Unhealthy` and it will not receive additional incoming traffic.
+When a destination returns an unhealthy HTTP response code or fails to respond 3 times in a row (set in config via `Threshold`), it will be marked `Unhealthy` and it will not receive additional incoming traffic.
 All requests in flight to the destination will be left intact to finish on their own.

-YARP will keep probing the unhealthy destination at the same rate, i.e. every 10 seconds with timeout of 5 seconds.
-When there is first healthy response, the destination will be marked `Healthy` and will be used for routing of incoming traffic again.
+YARP will keep probing the unhealthy destination at the same rate, i.e. every 10 seconds with a timeout of 5 seconds.
+When receiving the first healthy response, the destination will be marked `Healthy` and will be used for routing of incoming traffic again.

 ### Configuration
 All but one of active health check settings are specified on the cluster level in `Cluster/HealthCheck/Active` section.
 The only exception is an optional `Destination/Health` element specifying a separate active health check endpoint.
 The actual health probing URI is constructed as `Destination/Address` (or `Destination/Health` when it's set) + `Cluster/HealthCheck/Active/Path`.